 Atlantans love getting outdoors.
 Whether you find yourself sitting on the lawn at an outdoor movie festival, exploring the city’s natural side on its many hiking and biking trails, or tubing down the Chattahoochee, the great outdoors call Atlanta residents regularly.

-Unfortunately, with all the nature opportunities we have here, comes some creepy crawly friends that are less than welcome.
+Unfortunately, with all the natural wonders we have here come some creepy crawly friends that are less than welcome.
 While Georgia is home to many different species of spiders, most of which are harmless and won’t cause more than a small bump if you’re bitten, the Brown Recluse and Black Widow spiders, two poisonous spiders, are also Georgia dwellers.

 And these spiders don’t discriminate between city and nature.

-Not to worry—we’ve called in Henning Von Schmeling, senior director of operations for the Chattahoochee Nature Center, to help us understand the poisonous spiders in Georgia.
+Henning Von Schmeling, senior director of operations for the Chattahoochee Nature Center, provided the following information on the poisonous spiders in Georgia.

 What Are Black Widow Spiders?